ATD 1-LAW

 False

-(a)._____________ is a method of dispute resolution in which parties settle their conflict and reach an agreement through discussion, whereas, (b).___________is a method of dispute resolution in which an independent third party assists the parties to conflict in resolving their disputes.
+In reference to alternative dispute resolution,(i)_________is a method of dispute resolution in which parties settle their conflict and reach an agreement through discussion, whereas (ii)_________is a method of dispute resolution in which an independent third party assists the parties to conflict in resolving their disputes.

 Contractual arbitration

-TRUE OR FALSE: If an arbitration award is outside the agreement, it is void, and a since a void award cannot be severed from the rest of the award, the whole award is void.
+TRUE or FALSE: If an arbitration award is outside the agreement, it is void, and since a void award cannot be severed from the rest of the award, the whole award is void.

 True